saraozn/tp/docs/UserGuide.md

 **Q**: Do I need an active internet connection to use PropertyMatch?<br>
 **A**: No, PropertyMatch is a standalone application that does not require an internet connection to function.
 However, you'll need an internet connection to download it to your machine.

+**Q**: I can't find what i need...<br>
+**A**: The guide is divided into sections for easy navigation.
+Use the table of contents to locate what you are looking for.

+**Q**: How do I open Terminal?<br>
+**A**: If you are a Windows user, press the Windows key + R to open the Run window, then type wt and click OK.<br>
+If you are using a Mac, click the Launchpad icon in the Dock, type Terminal in the search field, then click Terminal.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues